indico/indico-user-docs/user_guide/meeting_create.md

 First of all, make sure that you are in the Indico page and that you are logged in.
 Click on the tab _Create event_, and click on _Create meeting_.
 Click on _Choose Category_ to select the category that you want.
-You can type in the one that you are looking for and click on “select” once you have found it.
+You can type in the one that you are looking for and click on _Select_ once you have found it.

 Type in the _Title_ for your meeting and choose the start and the end date and duration (timeframe and timezone) of your event.